heptarch/heptarch.github.io/drafts/demon.md

 various "Ha!"s.
 Find him trying on legal wigs. <br>

 <i>Apr.
 15.</i> Returns to bedroom with particuarly outrageous
-peruke.
-Explains extradimensional
-scattering in archaic legal terms. <br>
+peruke and discourses on extradimensional scattering in archaic legal terms. <br>

 <i>Apr.
-17.</i> אשמדאי shares a method to remember the future, but
+17.</i> Shares a method to remember the future, but
 details elude me. <br>

 <i>Apr.
-23.</i> אשמדאי in kitchen rummaging through cupboard.
-Tells
-me how to "imprint" polarizations into colloid bath via light-matter interactions, then methods to "correct" errors in polarization transmission. <br>
+27.</i> אשמדאי has now obtained a gavel which he strikes upon
+various walls with gusto.
+With each strike, cries nonsense words such as "Breeglage!", "Tomporgis!", and so forth.
+Stops to construct a Brownian clock from dust he has found beneath the wigs. <br>

 <i>Apr.
-27.</i> Diatribe about the Veem and "demonic
-anti-monopolies".
-Has somehow obtained a gavel which he strikes upon various walls with gusto. <br>
+23.</i> Lies in bed with "scone-rot and begoo".
+Weakly converses about
+methods to imprint outgoing polarizations into colloid bath. <br>

 </font>
 </div>